 This term—one being bandied about at a great rate these days inside Bahá’í circles—irritates me extremely.
 It is typical of the new quasi-scientific jargon being increasingly used in our modern society, as if what it describes had been recently invented, and no one ever—under another name—had the same thing a million years ago!
 It means, as far as I can discover from listening to its silly application, that a person leaves his own place, goes to another, different place, and, as the place he left was something he was used to and had its own characteristics—in other words constituted his “culture”—and the new place he has arrived at is different, he has a “shock”, a “culture shock”.
 So what?
 Why make it sound so important?
 The young stork that was hatched in Scandinavia, when he arrives in Egypt with his parents to spend the winter, must also have a frightful culture shock, and the salmon spawned up in a cold northern river must get a jolt when he gets down to the warmer salt waters of the sea, but both species do it annually—and hundreds of others—and tremendous differences of environment are experienced by each new generation of such animals.
 It is all,

 evidently, perfectly natural and no one, before this new term came along, ever made much fuss about it.
-I never heard that my ancestors who migrated to North America from Scotland and England suffered “culture shock”, nor do we read it in the diaries of the pioneers who crossed America in covered wagons and were shot at by Indians.
+I never heard that my ancestors, who migrated to North America from Scotland and England, suffered “culture shock”, nor do we read it in the diaries of the pioneers who crossed America in covered wagons and were shot at by Indians.
 It was different, but it was not a shock; to adapt to things that are different is innate in man, the most highly adaptable creature on the face of the earth!

 The pioneer, before he starts out, should make up his mind that quite naturally things are going to be different and that this is one of the great charms of and incitements to go pioneering.
 He need have no “shocks”; he undoubtedly will have many surprises, and sometimes things that happen will, indeed, be shocking, but shocking things already happened to him in the course of his life at home and will happen to him again if he goes back.
-Whenever people use this term “culture shock” it always seems to be applied to and arouse all one’s sympathy for the person who arrives at his pioneer post.
+Whenever people use this term “culture shock”, it always seems to be applied to, and arouse, all ones sympathy for the person who arrives at his pioneer post.
 I have never heard anyone talk about the formidable “culture shock” we foreigners must constantly present to the people of the countries we are visiting!
 Is it because we are so over-civilized, so spoiled by our materialism, so arrogant about our accomplishments and so conceited that only we are shockable?
-When I think about our manners, the way we dress and what we insist on eating and the insulting criticisms we make openly of the people different from ourselves whom we meet, I am horrified at what they must think of us.
+When I think about our manners, the way we dress and what we insist on eating, and the insulting criticisms we make openly of the people different from ourselves whom we meet, I am horrified at what they must think of us.

 One day, when visiting a tiny village of Bushman families in the Kalahari Desert, a young college student who was with us, eager to buy an ostrich egg, went around and gathered up a number and reappeared with them all in his arms, asking me which was the best?
 I was horrified and said “You